awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_kms.IKey

-The KMS Key used for the VPC flow log when the VPC is created.
+The KMS Key used for the VPC flow logs when the VPC is created.

 ---